apache/nuttx/Documentation/guides/zerolatencyinterrupts.rst

   Low  prio IRQ          0xB0
   PendSV                 0xE0

-As you can see, the priority levels of the zero-latency interrupts can beyond the critical section and SVC.
+Lower priority *numbers* mean a higher priority on this architecture.

-But High prio IRQ can't call OS API.
+As you can see, the zero-latency interrupts have higher priority than the critical section and SVC, but with the tradeoff that High prio IRQ can't call OS APIs in ISR.

 Maskable Nested Interrupts